How to give a dog a bath: A vet’s guide

 (Image credit: Getty)

-The first time your adorable new puppy has an accident in her kennel, you may find yourself panicking as you wonder how to give a dog a bath.
+If your young puppy has just got back from their first muddy walk, you might be wondering how to give a dog a bath.
 Fortunately, it’s a relatively straightforward process, if you have prepared correctly.

-This article will give you some top tips on how to keep your canine companion calm during this time, as well as providing a step-by-step guide to bathing your pooch so that each and every time will be a breeze.
+Read on for top tips on how to keep your canine companion calm during their bath time, as well as providing a step-by-step guide to bathing your dog so that each and every time will be a success.

 Once you have decided where you are going to bathe your dog, be sure that you have all the supplies you will need within arm’s reach.
-Include shampoo, the best dog conditioner (if recommended by your veterinarian), towels, and some tasty dog treats.
+Include shampoo, conditioner (if recommended by your vet), towels, and some of the best dog treats.

 If you are bathing your dog in a sink or bathtub, consider using a no-skid mat to provide comfortable footing for your dog.
 Taking a few minutes to prepare in advance will make bath time less stressful, while also decreasing the likelihood that you have to step away from your dog during the bath.